News about the health and beauty of the natural world that sustains us.

 Reality Check For Excessive Product Packaging

 Your new recipe calls for a bell pepper so you're doing your grocery shopping for ingredients.
 And then you see it... a 2-pack of the most beautiful peppers you've ever seen in your life - One red and one yellow, perfectly matched in size & screaming vibrant colors.
 Oh man how the sight of it entices you...
-But what's THIS??
-You notice that those beautiful peppers are sitting on a styrofoam plate and entombed in several layers of plastic.
+But what's THIS

 Time for a reality check - step back & think for a moment.
 Do you really need two peppers anyway?
 That bin of bulk bell peppers is right next to this bright 2-pack display - make the choice to pick up that single bell pepper being sold without any wrapping at all and you can really pat yourself on the back for your environmental savvy!
 You can usually find whatever produce you desire sold in bulk bins, from peppers to beans, apples to pears.
 Chose to shop from those bulk bins and leave that excessive packaging behind.
 See how easy that was?